 5. Take your team out for coffee or lunch

 By taking your team out for coffee or lunch, you can show them how appreciative you are of the work they’re doing.
-Small gestures like this really make your team feel valued and boosts employee engagement.
-Getting outside in the fresh air also has many positive health benefits, and who doesn’t want that!
+Small gestures like this really make your team feel valued and boost job satisfaction.

-By creating a culture where feedback is valued by management, you’ll be able to create a workplace where everyone feels comfortable.
+By creating a culture where feedback is valued by management, you’ll be able to create a work environment where everyone feels comfortable.

-It’s important to actively encourage feedback as it can help everyone be better leaders and create a more inclusive culture.
 By opening up the lines of communication in your workplace, you’ll be able to take on suggestions and implement them into your business.
-It’s a great way to learn out what employees want.
-According to Forbes, employees who feel their voice is heard are 4.6 times more likely to perform their job to the best of their ability.
+It’s also a great way to learn what employees want.

 You can encourage feedback by: